mindemangou/magic-components/README.md

 ### React Slot Adaptation

-To use slots as ReactNode in React components, set `adaptater: ReactAdaptater` and install `@mindemangou/magiccomponents-react`:
+To use slots as ReactNode in React components, set `adapter: ReactAdapter` and install `@mindemangou/magiccomponents-react`:

 ```typescript
 import {ReactAdapter} from '@mindemangou/magiccomponents-react`